 This placement fits as her father is a Marine Veteran who served in Operation Desert Storm.
 She advocates for the military veterans through her affiliations with the Latino Veterans of Valor Foundation and American GI Forum.
 She advises future ACE students to “take what you learn and really appreciate your supervisors.
 Because at the end of the day, they want what is best for you and teach you about their industry.
 And, they teach you about daily routines that they do.
 So, you can figure out [for your future] what you like to do and don’t like to do.”

-In her future, she plans to attend an in-state four-year college, potentially UW-Madison.
-She sees a lot of opportunities as a Latina in the STEM fields and prefers Bio-Medical Engineering.
+She plans to attend the University of Wisconsin- Madison as a direct admit student in the School of Business.
+She will major in International Business and Marketing with a minor in Spanish.
+She sees a lot of opportunities as a Latina in the STEM fields.
 She is considering joining the Marines after college as an officer.

 Anthony Ortiz from Louisa May Alcott School attended STARBASE Wisconsin as a fifth-grade student with Mr. Greupink’s class in 2013.
 Science was always a prevailing academic subject for him.
 Anthony said, “[STARBASE] helped me generate more of an interest about how vast the world of science is and helped me pick my career.”
 Mr. Greupink remembers Anthony as “an extremely talented and intelligent student.
 He would often understand the concepts well before other students and would often be able to help his classmates when they had difficulties or didn't know what to do.
 He was a hard working student who thoroughly enjoyed all of the science activities.
 He would volunteer to help and ask all kinds of questions.
 I think it sparked a greater interest in science for Anthony, as well as the rest of the students.”